Skip to Content

 The Christmas market in Bath is often listed as one of the best Christmas markets in the UK.
 The squares and streets near the Abbey and beyond become a giant holiday festival to the point that the whole city center feels like it’s joined in on Christmas.
 It’s magic.

-The Bath Christmas market has more than 150 chalets, and most of them are local from Bath and the surrounding area.
+The Christmas market has more than 150 chalets, and most of vendors are local.
 That means that much of the merchandise and food you find for sale here is unique, handcrafted, or artisan, which truly makes the market a standout.

 In addition to the shopping and food, you’ll find musical entertainment in the streets, in theaters, and at the Abbey during the market season.
 There’s also ice skating in Royal Victoria Park and other festive activities around the city.